 While AHIF was going on, MKTE was just gathering momentum at the KICC.
-Besides hosting the largest exhibition since inception, a series of themed seminars were taking place throughout the day.
-Topics ranged from infrastructure development, delivering exceptional visitor experience to the role digital travel platforms will play in shaping future travel.
+Besides hosting the largest exhibition since its inception, a series of themed seminars were taking place throughout the day.
+Topics ranged from infrastructure development and delivering exceptional visitor experience to the role digital travel platforms will play in shaping future travel.

 This year’s MKTE was unique in the sense that hosted media and hosted buyers were allowed the flexibility to choose their fam trip itinerary unlike in the past.
 For the first time also at the Expo, a number of counties were in attendance to showcase their travel assets.

 Apparently, MKTE 2018 had a mobile app to aid visitors to navigate around the expo and easily keep tabs on which stand was where.
 It was also meant to help delegates diarise their day so they knew when an event they were interested in would take place.
 I gather the app’s uptake was not that good.